 Review summary: Canon 1300D vs Nikon D200

-So what conclusions can be drawn?
+So how do things add up?
 Which of the two cameras – the Canon 1300D or the Nikon D200 – has the upper hand?
-The listing below highlights the relative strengths of the two models.
+Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS 1300D: